isabella232/journeys.en/help/using/building-journeys/using-the-journey-designer.md

  1. Select the activities you want to copy by moving your mouse while clicking.
 You can also click on each activity while pressing the **Ctrl/Command** key.

  1. Click the **Copy** button on the top right.
 You can also use the **Ctrl/Command + C** key combination.
-Use **Ctrl/Command + A** if you want to copy all activities.
+Use **Ctrl/Command + A** if you want to select all activities.

  1. In any journey, press **Ctrl/Command + V** to paste the activities without linking them to an existing node.
 Pasted activities are placed in the same order.
-After being pasted, activites stay selected so you can easily move them.
+After being pasted, activities stay selected so you can easily move them.
 You can also place the cursor on an empty place holder at the end of a disconnected node and hit **Ctrl/Command + V**.
-Copied activities will be linked to the node.
+Pasted activities will be linked to the node.